hugoventricecoll-cpu/resource-rental-manager/README.md

 ## Project Status

-This project started as a Spring Boot learning project and has evolved into a complete backend application featuring authentication, authorization, layered architecture, DTOs, business validations, and database persistence.
+This project started as a Spring Boot learning project and has evolved into a complete backend application featuring authentication, authorization, layered architecture, DTOs, business validations, database persistence, and unit testing.

-Future improvements will focus on testing, containerization, cloud deployment, and distributed systems.
+Future improvements will focus on containerization, cloud deployment, and distributed systems.

 ## Roadmap

 ### Phase 1 — Backend hardening

-- [ ] Authentication and authorization with Spring Security + JWT
+- [X] Authentication and authorization with Spring Security + JWT
-- [ ] Unit tests (JUnit/Mockito)
+- [X] Unit tests (JUnit/Mockito)
 - [ ] Dockerization

 ### Phase 2 — Frontend